-NE anticipates making awards for up to 2 years and 2 months.
-Assuming NE announces awards under this Phase II Continuation CINR FOA by March 2024, funded projects shall begin no later than August 1, 2024.
+NE anticipates making awards for up to 2 years.
+Assuming NE announces awards under this Phase II Continuation CINR FOA by March 2025, funded projects shall begin no later than August 1, 2025.
 Proposing different start dates for the project and budget periods may make the application ineligible for award.
-If a different project start date, other than August 1, 2024, is necessary for the successful performance of the project, it must be fully documented and justified in the application for consideration by NE.
+If a different project start date, other than August 1, 2025, is necessary for the successful performance of the project, it must be fully documented and justified in the application for consideration by NE.